HoldYourWaffle/Hexameter/README.md

 [![][codecov img]][codecov]
 [![][license img]][license]

+## Fork
+This fork adds an array of vertex-indices (as of [eeb9b](https://github.com/HoldYourWaffle/Hexameter/commit/eeb9b84c0b3841e2f973a1682d64a4350b8f2876)) that doesn't really make any sense without the [libGDX](https://github.com/libgdx/libgdx) game library.

 ## Getting started

 This library uses [Amit's guide to hexagonal grids][amitlink].
 The coordinate system used by this library is the Cubic coordinate system.